ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-07-Vancouver_transit3.md

 |DAs without transit service or stops in the neighborhood area        |                        49 |
 |DAs whose proportions of residents using transit are invalid (NAs)   |                         2 |

-The following map shows in brown color DAs that have been removed from our next steps of analyses.
+The following map shows in brown DAs that have been removed from our next steps of analyses.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Vancouver_transit3/plots/DA_removed.png" alt="Map: DA removed for analyses">

 # Feature engineering

 Most explanatory variables of this study come from the 2016 census, except for two, namely the number of transit services in the neighborhood area per person, and the number of transit stops in the neighborhood area per person, which are from the GTFS Data.
-I have also calculated some proportional relationships between census variables and added them to our analyses, and removed some variables that can confound our analyses.
+I have also calculated some proportional relationships between census variables and added them to our analyses, and removed some confounding variables.

 ## Create proportional variables